 When we seize the moment, we take full advantage of the opportunities that life gives us.
 We find joy, love, and adventure in moments that would otherwise pass us by.
 In our modern world, we’re often so busy and occupied that these moments slide right by, but there are ways to discover those moments for yourself.
 See how many of these 15 ways to seize the moment you do in your everyday life!

 What is the meaning of “seize the moment”?

 To “seize the moment” means that you embrace life, moment to moment.
-Others may not even know these moments are there, but you notice the the opportunities embedded in everyday life, and you take fullest advantage of them.
+Others may not even know these moments are there, but you notice the opportunities embedded in everyday life, and you take full advantage of them.
 When you seize the moment, you find joy, adventure, and love in life.

 15 Ways to Seize the Moment in Your Life

 1. Live Intentionally to Seize the Moment

 In order to seize the moment, you absolutely must live intentionally.
 And the opposite of living intentionally is to live on autopilot.